openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

   ...
 ```

-The `aks-linux-16-cores-32gb` machine group is used for this job.
+The `aks-linux-16-cores-32gb` runners group is used for this job.

 ## Available GitHub Actions Runners